Francois0203/Francois0203/packages/UI/src/styles/README.md

 @import './styles/Components.css';
 ```

-The theme variables are automatically applied throughout the component library, ensuring consistent styling and easy customization.
+The theme variables are automatically applied throughout the component library, ensuring consistent styling and easy customisation.